ljcucc/legcy-wiki/md/dev-on-ipad.md

 # Build Blink Shell from source

+To getting no annoying ads during development (or even presentation), you may have to copmile whole app yourself to licensing.

 this will be a note for building from source since there's a lot of content that offcial already provided mroe clearly.

 first, since 2022 (IDK what will happens after this docs created) v15 of Blink Shell is not stable version on Github (But offcial provide stable v15 app on app store and IDK why and how).